srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/04-Create a virtual network.md

     | Subnet Address range | **10.1.0.0/24**|

     ![Screenshot of the "IP Addresses" step of Create virtual network blade with the default fields.](../images/vnetnow.png)

+    >**Note:** If you want to learn more about IPV4 address go through the following link:[IPV4](https://www.internold.com/lesson/fundamentals-of-ipv4-addressing-and-routing-detailed/)

 1. Click the **Review + create** button.
 Ensure the validation passes.